 The Red Caboose

 Originally, the flagman’s main responsibility was to protect the rear of the train from mishaps or collisions.
 When idle on the tracks, he placed red flags, and lit fuses and lanterns far to the rear, to warn approaching trains.
-Since the invention of radio in the 1920s, the dispatcher has taken over the function of alerting approaching trains, and the flagman’s duty is to assist the brakeman in switching cars in and out of the train.
+Since the invention of radio in the 1920s, the dispatcher has taken over the function of alerting approaching trains, and the flagman’s duty is to assist the brakeman

 The caboose was the office car of the train.
 The conductor, the flagman, and the rear brakeman normally rode in the caboose.
+Contrary to popular belief, the conductor was in charge of the train—not the engineer.
+His responsibility was to check the waybill, and inventory of each car’s content and destination, and direct the train crew in setting or picking up cars for the train.

 If the train needed to be stopped, the rear and front brakemen worked in tandem using hand brakes on each car.
 After air brakes were introduced in the early 1870s, brakemen were used to switch rails and couple cars.